Stamp Duty Calculator

 What Is the Market Value Election?

-When buying a shared ownership property in England or Northern Ireland, you must choose between two methods for calculating your stamp duty land tax.
+When buying a new shared ownership property in England or Northern Ireland, you can choose between two methods for calculating your stamp duty land tax.
 The market value election is the option to pay SDLT on the full market value of the entire property at the time of your initial purchase, even though you are only buying a share.

 How SDLT Is Calculated Under Each Method

-Standard SDLT rates apply under both methods — the difference is only in what figure the rates are applied to.
+Standard SDLT rates apply under both methods.
+The difference is only in what figure the rates are applied to.

-Staircasing Election: Rates Applied to Share Value
+Pay in Stages (Default): Rates Applied to Initial Share Value

 SDLT rates are applied to the price you pay for your initial share.
 For a 40% share of a £300,000 property, the SDLT calculation uses £120,000 as the consideration.
 Using standard rates: 0% on the first £125,000 (all £120,000 falls here) gives zero SDLT.